Safety tips and resources for YouTube creators

 Avoid suspicious requests

-Phishing is when a hacker disguises themselves as someone trustworthy to take your personal information.
+Phishing is when a hacker disguises themselves as someone trustworthy to take your personal information, such as password.
+Hackers may use emails, text messages, or web pages to pretend to be institutions, family members, clients, or colleagues.

-Don’t reply to suspicious emails, texts, instant messages, web pages, or phone calls that offer, for example:
+Don’t reply to suspicious messages.
+This can include suspicious emails, texts, instant messages, websites, or phone calls that offer, for example:

 • Free crypto coins